12 Best Banks in Montana for 2025

 Chase Bank has a solid presence in Montana, with branches in cities like Helena and Billings.
 It also stands as a national powerhouse with over 4,800 branches across 48 states and D.C.

-A popular choice is the Chase Total Checking account, a popular choice that can be maintained without a monthly fee if you meet certain conditions such as having electronic deposits totaling at least $500 monthly, or keeping a certain balance.
+The Chase Total Checking account is a popular option that can be maintained without a monthly fee if you meet certain conditions, such as receiving electronic deposits totaling $500 or more each month, or maintaining a specified balance.

-New customers opening a checking account can get a welcome bonus of $300, and AutoSave allows easy transfers to your savings account, promoting effortless savings.
+New customers who open a checking account can receive a $300 welcome bonus, and the AutoSave feature allows easy transfers to a savings account, promoting consistent savings.

 Farmers State Bank is a community bank with several locations in Montana.
 You can start an account with a modest opening deposit of $25, and enjoy no monthly fees and no ongoing minimum balance requirements.

-The bank offers competitive rates for those looking to save, with up to 2.27% APY on money market accounts and as high as 4.59% APY on CDs.
+The bank offers competitive savings options, with attractive rates on both money market accounts and CDs.

 The rewards checking account dishes out unlimited ten cent rewards with each purchase made using the associated debit card, all without incurring fees.
 This means every purchase comes with a small bonus back into your account.